 Steinbuch noted that after the October 7 massacre, Kahf had a comic strip on her office door that said, "[why is it that] [e]very time you hear this: If we include a Palestinian speaker, then we have to include the Israeli point of view for balance; and yet you rarely hear this ...
-If we invite an African American speaker, then we have to
+If we invite an African American speaker, then we have to include the KKK point of view for balance[?]"
+She also had on her door, "Palestine, from the river to the sea," the expression calling for the replacement of Israel with a Palestinian state and the genocide of Israelis.

 In Steinbuch's correspondence with Kahf, she makes several risible remarks, such as European Jews returned to Israel "through violent takeover in 1948" and "colonized" the land of "marginalized Indigenous [Middle Eastern] Jews."
-205

 The three professors were also involved in canceling a lecture by noted feminist author and scholar Phyllis Chesler.
 Kahf claimed Chesler's criticism of Islamic honor killings of women "promote[d] bigotry."
-206

-MESA came to the defense of the faculty and called on the university to denounce the "defamation" of the Center and the professors.207 The association did not object to the cancellation of Chesler.
+MESA came to the defense of the faculty and called on the university to denounce the "defamation" of the Center and the professors.
+The association did not object to the cancellation of Chesler.